BradleyCodeU/bradleycodeu.github.io/_apcsp/py/109PyHogwartsHouse.md

 | Low Teamwork | | High Teamwork |
 | Ravenclaw | Low Bravery | Hufflepuff |

-Create a function called buttonPressed.
-In this function, you must:
+The starter code has an event listener function called buttonPressed.
+This function will:
 - collect the user input for bravery
 - collect the user input for teamwork
 - verify that both user inputs are numbers 1-10